Walodja1987/xns/docgen-output/docs.md

 opened to the public after the 30-day exclusivity period.

 **Requirements:**
-- Label must be valid (non-empty, length 1–20, consists only of [a-z0-9-], cannot start or end with '-')
+- Label must be valid (non-empty, length 1–20, consists only of [a-z0-9-], cannot start or end with '-', cannot contain consecutive hyphens)
 - Namespace must be valid and exist.
 - `msg.value` must be >= the namespace's registered price (excess will be refunded).
 - Caller must be namespace creator if called during the 30-day exclusivity period.